 For the next couple of years, Rose worked at a small ad agency.
 She kept learning, building her portfolio, playing the piano...and planning her escape to freelancing freedom.

 Alas, the scene where Rose gives notice, then struts proudly out to become her own boss never happened.
 A recession was on and she got laid off before she was quite ready to launch.
-But launch she did, and Form & Content took off and soared as if it were truly meant to be.
+But launch she did, and Form & Content took off and soared.

 Form & Content landed its first paying client in February 1992.
 That client still counts on Rose for monthly, quarterly and one-off projects throughout year.
 Longterm clients like this one know that Rose will take on each new project with gusto, and is as devoted to their success as they are themselves.